gplambeck/gplambeck.github.io/fundamentals_of_programming.md

 ![Image](image/snoopyASCII.png)

 The reason I selected this piece of work is because this function prints an ASCII image.
 The image is created by printing the items of each list that are stored in a list.
-To print my second image, I printed the image on paper and sketched a grid of each character that was needed for the image.
+To print the second image, shown above, I printed the image on paper and sketched a grid of each character that was needed for the image.
 I then used my grid to enter each item of each list and position the lists in the main list so that when the function was called the characters would print the resulting ASCII image.

 Figuring out how to use a loop in a loop to print the items in the correct order was particularly important to me during the process of creating this work.
 This project was a good example of getting specific items from a specific index in a list.
 This applied what I had learned before about indexes.
 I basically used what I knew but had to look at calling on specific indexes in a particular way to get the items arranged to form a picture.
 ```python